guillermooo/sublime-undocs/source/customization/customization.rst

 Customizing Sublime Text
 ========================

-Sublime Text is highly customizable.
-In the topics below, we'll explain to you how you can adapt it to your needs and preferences.
+Sublime Text can be fully customized.
+In the following topics, we outline the most common options.
+In particular, **we don't cover** themes and color schemes, an immensely configurable area of Sublime Text.

 .. toctree::
     :maxdepth: 2